 If the user-related policies provisioned to the P-CSCF (see subclause 5.2.1) indicate that the served UE is authorized to send early media, the P-CSCF shall not remove or modify the P-Early-Media header field if received in an UPDATE request.

+When the P-CSCF receives, destined for the UE, an initial request for a dialog or a request for a standalone transaction a P-Charging-Vector header field containing an "nf-identifier" header field parameter, the P-CSCF shall based on operator policy add an "nf-addr" header field parameter when generating charging information as specified in 3GPP TS 32.260 [17] and store the content of the "nf-identifier" header field parameter.
+This procedure shall be applied before deleting the P-Charging-Vector header field due to trust rules.

 ***** Next change *****